anitayawson/MindFlex-Client/README.md

 ### Features

-- As a user, I want to select my current mood from a mood picker for easy tracking.
-- As a user, I want the option to write reflections about my mood and save them for future reference.
+- As a user, I want the option to write reflections about my mood.
-- As a user, I want to receive daily mental health tips or quotes for motivation and encouragement.
+- As a user, I want to receive a mental health tip or quote for motivation and encouragement.
-- As a user, I want access to curated blogs and articles covering various mental health topics for education and support.
+- As a user, I want access to curated blogs/articles covering various mental health topics for education and support.
-- As a user, I want to search through a list of licensed therapists and easily book appointments with my preferred choice.
+- As a user, I want to be able to see and learn about available licensed therapists on the app.

 - As a user, I want to be able to create an account to start managing my mental health journey.
 - As a user, I want to be able to log into my account to manage my mental health journey efficiently.